CartoDB/carto-workshop/02-builder-analysis/exercises/findnearest.md

 * *Datasests needed*
   - San Francisco AirBnBs: download it from the [builder-demo](https://builder-demo.carto.com:443/api/v2/sql?q=select+*+from+san_francisco_airbnbs&format=gpkg&filename=san_francisco_airbnbs.gpkg) CARTO account
   - San Francisco Playgrounds: download it from the [builder-demo](https://builder-demo.carto.com:443/api/v2/sql?q=select+*+from+san_francisco_playgrounds&format=gpkg&filename=san_francisco_playgrounds.gpkg) CARTO account

 > San Francisco Airbnb dataset was downloaded from the [Inside Airbnb](http://insideairbnb.com/get-the-data.html) website.
-In order to download the data to your local machines, you are using [CARTO SQL API](https://carto.com/docs/carto-engine/sql-api) behind the scenes.
+In order to download them to your local machines, you are using [CARTO SQL API](https://carto.com/docs/carto-engine/sql-api) behind the scenes.
-  > San Francisco playground dataset provided by the [City and County of San Francisco]](http://sfgov.org/)
+> San Francisco playground datasets was downloaded from the [City and County of San Francisco]() www.sfgov.org)

 ## Contents